allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ## Using data from mocks in tests

 So far our test methods included hardcoded data like "Product 1" for item name.
-This isn’t really flexible as we would need to change those hardcoded values every time we make a change in mocks.
+This isn’t really flexible because we would need to change those hardcoded values every time we make a change in mocks.
 It would be way better if we used the data loaded from mocks.
 We can do this by creating a simple mock data parser for tests.